 Now we will install some packages!
 Note it may take ~5-10 minutes to run all these steps.
 You need to run these steps in the order listed.

-This code will install a package from CRAN called “remotes”.
+This code will install a package from CRAN called “tidyverse”.

 You may be asked a question in the console when you do this.
 If so, answer by typing Yes into the console.